Deltares/Wflow.jl/docs/src/user_guide/intro.md

 The purpose of this user guide is to describe the steps to install the wflow julia software and to set up a simple model.
-The user guide also contains a step-wise process how to configure your model using the TOML file (model settings) and the NetCDF gridded datasets.
+The user guide also contains a step-wise process how to configure your model using the TOML file (model settings) and the netCDF gridded datasets.

 Sample data and model set up is also included for the Moselle River Basin (a major tributary of the Rhine River), which can be used to explore the model software.
 The model is set up